genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/10_audit.md

 This can be useful for historical purposes, if you need to at a later date be able to produce an accurate course of events.

 ### Adding audit to table dictionary
 The first step to add basic auditing is to change the relevant table dictionary.
-In this instance, we will be making changes to the **positions-app-tutorial-tables-dictionary.kts**, in order to add the parameter `audit = details()` to the table definition.
+In this instance, we will be making changes to the **positions-app-tutorial-tables-dictionary.kts**, by adding the `audit` parameter.
 It should resemble the following:

 ```kotlin {1}
 table (name = "TRADE", id = 11000, audit = details(id = 11003, sequence = "TR")) {